 When your jaw muscles are in constant motion, they become sore from overuse.
 Without a reprieve in the clenching, the muscles in your jaw will experience aches and pains.

 Severe cases of TMJ disorder may cause your jaw to freeze up.
 A frozen or “locked” jaw presents itself with the temporary loss of the ability to open or close your jaw at will.

 If malalignment is the root cause of your TMJ, you might have trouble chewing your food accurately.
 In extreme cases, the alignment issue may lead to malnutrition.

-TMJ is very common, so we evaluate every patient for TMJ dysfunction at their regular dental exam.
-If we detect a problem, our goals are to arrest it, protect teeth from further damage, and correct underlying bite misalignment.
+TMJ is very common, so we evaluate every patient for TMJ dysfunction during a regular dental exam.
+If we detect a problem, our goals are to alleviate symptoms, protect teeth from further damage, and correct any underlying bite misalignment issues.